GitHub-Insight-ANZ-Lab/copilot-lab-mcp-server/labs/Creating Servers.md

 ## Instructions

-1. Navigate to the SRC project and run `npm install` to set up the environment.
+1. Navigate to the src folder and run `npm install` to set up the environment.
 The Node package.json has [@modelcontextprotocol/sdk](https://github.com/modelcontextprotocol/typescript-sdk), typescript and @types/node associated.

 2. Navigate to the index.ts file.
-This is the basis of the MCP server - it's including the packages to utilize Prompts, Tools and Resources, the transport method for connecting the server to a client and providing a name.
+This is the basis of the MCP server - it includes the packages to utilize Prompts, Tools and Resources, the transport method for connecting the server to a client, and provides a name.

    Try to use Copilot to create a tool by having the agent use the following command: